-As the country continues its recovery from disruptions related to the COVID pandemic, concerns have been raised regarding federal and state tracking, retention, and use of private information, including for example information required for vaccine passports.
+As the country enters the COVID recovery phase, concerns have been raised regarding federal and state tracking, retention, and use of private information, including for example information required for vaccine passports.

 - to what extent is the collection and use of such information by governments appropriate, and to what extent should it be limited?
 How important is the right of privacy during a time of perceived emergency such as a pandemic, and to what types of personal information does it apply?